flyq/evm-from-scratch/README.md

 ![EVM From Scratch](.github/logo.png)

 Welcome to a **EVM From Scratch** fork!
-It is only implemented for Rust, refer to the opcode implementation of https://github.com/rust-blockchain/evm
+It is only implemented for Rust, refer to https://www.evm.codes/ and https://github.com/rust-blockchain/evm.

+If you want other language's template, see: https://github.com/w1nt3r-eth/evm-from-scratch

 ## Getting Started